777arc/textbook/content/filters.rst

 In both examples, we have two input signals (one red, one blue), and then the output of the convolution is displayed.
 You can see that the output is the integration of the two signals as one slides across the other.
 Because of this "sliding" nature, the length of the output is actually longer than the input.
 If one signal is :code:`M` samples and the other signal is :code:`N` samples, the convolution of the two can produce :code:`N+M-1` samples.
 However, functions such as :code:`numpy.convolve()` have a way to specify whether you want the whole output, or just :code:`max(M, N)` samples, or just the samples where the signals overlapped completely, which is :code:`max(M, N) - min(M, N) + 1` if you were curious.
 No need to get caught up in this detail, just know that the length of the output of a convolution is not just the length of the inputs.

-Now why does convolution matter in DSP?
-Well for starters, to filter a signal, we can simply take the impulse response and convolve it with the signal.
-FIR filters are just a discrete convolution.
+So why does convolution matter in DSP?
+Well for starters, to filter a signal, we can simply take the impulse response of that filter and convolve it with the signal.
+It turns out FIR filtering is just a convolution operation.

 .. image:: ../_static/filter_convolve.PNG
    :scale: 70 %
    :align: center

-This might be confusing because I mentioned that convolution takes in two signals and outputs one signal.
+This might be confusing because earlier we mentioned that convolution takes in two *signals* and outputs one signal.
 Well we can treat the impulse response like a signal, convolution is just a math operator after all, which operates on two 1D arrays.
 If one of those 1D arrays is the filter's impulse response, the other 1D array can be a piece of the input signal, and the output will be a filtered version of the input.
 Let's see another example to help this click.
 In the example below, the triangle will represent our filter's impulse response, and the :green:`green` signal is our signal being filtered.

 .. image:: ../_static/convolution.gif
    :scale: 70 %
    :align: center

 The :red:`red` output is the filtered signal.

-What kind of filter was the triangle?
+Question: What kind of filter was the triangle?
 Well it smoothed out the high frequency components of the green signal (i.e. the sharp transitions of the square) so it's acting as a low-pass filter.

 *************************
 Filter Design in Python